marvinhoffman/marvinhoffman.github.io/README.md

 ## Notes
 - Replace placeholder text and images in the project with your actual content.
 - Ensure all accessibility features are tested before going live.

+## Updates
+- Updated the header bar color to an earthy tone and ensured text color matches the theme.